munificent/craftinginterpreters/book/introduction.md

 arcane arts.

-It's a charming <span name="image">image</span>, but it has a darker side. *I* didn't feel like a wizard, so I was left thinking I lacked some in-born quality necessary to join the cabal.
-Though I've been fascinated by languages ever since I doodled made up keywords in my school notebook, it took me decades to muster the courage to try to really learn them.
+It's a charming <span name="image">image</span>, but it has a darker side. *I* didn't feel like a wizard, so I was left thinking I lacked some inborn quality necessary to join the cabal.
+Though I've been fascinated by languages ever since I doodled made-up keywords in my school notebook, it took me decades to muster the courage to try to really learn them.
 That "magical" quality, that sense of exclusivity, excluded *me*.

 <aside name="image">

-And one its practitioners don't hesitate to play up.
-Two of the seminal texts on programming languages feature a [dragon][] and a [wizard][] on their cover.
+And its practitioners don't hesitate to play up this image.
+Two of the seminal texts on programming languages feature a [dragon][] and a [wizard][] on their covers.

 [dragon]: https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools
 [wizard]: https://mitpress.mit.edu/sites/default/files/sicp/index.html